One-click install, mail debug, wp-cli and environment switching.

 Make a trust SSL

-There are some development cases that need SSL running in a local environment.
-Here in LocalWP application provides an SSL feature with just one-click.
+SSL needs to run in a local environment in certain development cases.
+The LocalWP application provides an SSL feature with just one click.

-To make sure SSL is working, you can access the site with "https://" on the address bar from the browser, you should see the padlock.
+Make sure SSL is enabled by accessing the site with "https://" on the address bar, you should see a padlock.

 Accessing The Email

-Sending and testing emails is very easy, LocalWP is using Mailhog modules to log all the mails for debugging.
+To make debugging easier, LocalWP uses Mailhog modules to log all the emails for use in debugging and troubleshooting.
 You don't need an extra mail server to test the mail functionality.

 To view the email logs, you can go to the "Utilities" tab, then select "Open Mailhog".
 You can see email logs.